codefiesta/OAuthKit/README.md

 ```

 ## OAuthKit Configuration
-By default, the easiest way to configure OAuthKit is to simply drop an `oauth.json` file into your main bundle and it will get automatically loaded into your swift application and available as an [Environment](https://developer.apple.com/documentation/swiftui/environment).
+By default, the easiest way to configure OAuthKit is to simply drop an `oauth.json` file into your main bundle and it will get automatically loaded into your swift application and available as an [Environment](https://developer.apple.com/documentation/swiftui/environment) property wrapper.
 You can find an example `oauth.json` file [here](https://github.com/codefiesta/OAuthKit/blob/main/Tests/OAuthKitTests/Resources/oauth.json).
 OAuthKit provides flexible constructor options that allows developers to customize  how their oauth client is initialized and what features they want to implement.
 See the [oauth.init(\_:bundle:context:options)](https://github.com/codefiesta/OAuthKit/blob/main/Sources/OAuthKit/OAuth.swift#L99) method for details.

 ### OAuth initialized from main bundle (default)
 ```swift